Review | Ariadne

 Why I Loved It

-I am now obsessed with Greek Mythology and have already ordered a few more as I could read them all day long!
+I am now obsessed with Greek Mythology and have already ordered a few more as I could read them all day long! in fact this story sparked my love so much that I have now enrolled onto a Classical Studies degree at university and plan to write my own mythology in the future.

 The author totally draws you in, her writing is so smooth like a siren drawing you to the page, you will not be able to put this book down or forget it long after you have finished reading.